rlsorkin/TurnbasedProject/README.md

-setTimeout in a few places, should be standardized though Need to separate npc functions out to make turn timing easier placed 0.04 diags in folder, will update after next push
+setTimeout in a few places, should be standardized though Need to separate npc functions out to make turn timing easier placed 0.04 diags in folder, will update after next push implementing json loading, will create dynamic character selection and items/actions not critical but remember to fix health bars to adjust for different max health values Hell yes, we got:
+Main menu with character select, dynamic stats loading, dynamic move list and item list, everything is mostly neatly divided up, time to iterate

+# 0.06